HomeDev GuideRecipesAPI Reference

 2. Select Add Website.

-3. Set the Physical path to the published app's root folder (the folder containing the generated web.config).
+3. Set the Physical path to the published app's root folder (the folder that contains the generated web.config).

 6. Update the EPiServerDB connection string in appsettings.json with connection details to the database (server, database, SQL login, and password).